pramode/Python-and-LaTeX-Book/src/chap16.rst

    \includegraphics{ramanujan.eps}

-to incude the image in your document.
+to include the image in your document.

 Using "pstricks" for advanced picture drawing